wbcai/litness-test/README.md

 ### Validate pipeline and ensure all components are present for making predictions:

     python3 run.py validate

+Validate will also accept the `--engine` or `--uri` arguements.
+If no arguements are provided, database validation will be made on the SQLite database (assuming it has been initiated from the previous step).

 ### Reset pipeline (i.e., delete files in `/data` and `/model`):